5roop/task4/README.md

 This time the repeated experiments proved to be far uglier, less self-consistant and far less continuous as the previous batch.
 But we clearly see there is some optimal value somewhere between 1e2 and 1e3 features per language pair.

+# Addendum 2022-01-04T09:04:04
+I rewrote the code for optimization on SVC.
+Even with only 10 features per language pair the SVC training takes a long time, and if the results won't be significantly better I suggest we stick with NB.
+As of right now the training for mere 10 features per language is at ~~11~~ ~~30~~ 66 minutes.

+I researched a bit and found that the temporal complexity of SVC is  `O(n_samples^2 * n_features) `, meaning that in our case we do have a linear increase with the number of features, but the majority contribution will be due to the number of samples.